ductwork/ductwork.github.io/advanced/signal-handling.md

 Supervisor forwards signal to children
     ↓
 Job workers wait for threads (up to job_worker.shutdown_timeout)
     ├─ Threads finish gracefully ✓
     └─ Or are killed after timeout ✗
+Pipeline advancer waits for threads (up to pipeline_advancer.shutdown_timeout)
+    ├─ Threads finish gracefully ✓
+    └─ Or are killed after timeout ✗
     ↓